 - What should I do if I suspect a scam?

-You must stop communication with the buyer, report the buyer to local authorities, and avoid sharing personal information with the fraudsters.
+Stop communication with the buyer, report the buyer to local authorities, and avoid sharing personal information with the fraudsters.